Francomanx/Proyecto_1_GBD/README.md

   horas.tipo AS tipo_atencion,
   transaccion.monto,
   CASE
-      WHEN horas.tipo = 1 THEN transaccion.monto * (1-personal.porcentaje)
+      WHEN horas.tipo = 1 THEN transaccion.monto * (1-personal.porcentaje*0.01)
       WHEN horas.tipo = 2 THEN transaccion.monto * 0.05
     ELSE 0
   END AS utilidad_empresa,
   CASE
-      WHEN horas.tipo = 1 THEN transaccion.monto * transaccion.porcentaje
+      WHEN horas.tipo = 1 THEN transaccion.monto * personal.porcentaje*0.01
       WHEN horas.tipo = 2 THEN transaccion.monto * 0.95
     ELSE 0
   END AS ingreso_profesional